- 1 Top 7 Best VCR DVD Combo Compared

 The Funai Combination VCR and DVD Recorder is our top pick because it offers plenty of features to help bridge the gap between aging and newer media technology formats without forcing you to compromise on video output.
 Not only can you convert VHS tapes to DVDs, but you can also dub DVDs to VHS.
 You can also record from live cable or satellite playback.
 The Funai combo player supports, RCA, HDMI output and s-card input and output.

+This is a great option if you don’t have the best DVD recorder but want the combo instead.
 One of the best features is that you can record for up to six hours, and the 1080p upconversion ensures that even old family VHS footage will look clearer than the day it was recorded.
 For best results with VHS conversions, use DVD-Rs with this combo player.

 #2 Toshiba SD-V296 DVD Player/VCR Combo – Honorable Mention/Best SoundWHY WE LIKE IT: Multi DVD format support, CD audio playback, Dolby Digital and DTS surround sound output support come together with one-touch VHS to DVD dubbing in this solid combo player from a trusted name brand.
 Perfect for classic electronic enthusiasts who prefer a slimline design in their media center.